Glenn Amey

 Letitia is a Richmond native.
 She holds a Bachelor of Arts in Environmental Studies and Education from Long Island University (LIU).
 She participated in the Friends World Program at LIU, which had 8 academic centers around the world.
 This program focused on developing world citizens, critical thinkers, and self-motivated learners.
 Her studies led her to Waldorf methodology.
 While in college, Letitia took on internships at Waldorf schools in London, England and Byron Bay, Australia.
 Letitia did her Waldorf teacher training at the Sunbridge Institute.

 Letitia became a class teacher at RWS in 2002 and led her class from grade 1 through grade 6.
 When her children were young, she took some time off from class teaching and spent 5 years leading a Waldorf-inspired, in-home, early-childhood program.
-In 2013, she resumed her role as a class teacher at RWS with her current class.
+In 2013, she resumed her role as a class teacher at RWS.

 In addition to teaching, Letitia enjoys camping, biking, paddling on the river, and adventuring with her 4 boys and husband.
 She also loves traveling, reading, and cooking.